Immunizations

 Immunization Clinic Hours

 Vaccines are available Monday thru Friday, 8:00 am-11:30 am; 1:00 pm-4:30 pm.
 Call for an appointment.
 Walk-ins are welcome!
-For more information on immunizations, click here.

-Childhood Vaccines
+Childhood Vaccinations

-Children 18 years of age and younger may receive vaccines at Moniteau County Health Center.
+Children 18 years of age and younger may receive vaccines at the Moniteau County Health Center.
 The Vaccines for Children Program (VFC) provides immunizations to infants through age 18 in the following categories: those who are uninsured, those underinsured, those who are covered by MO Health Net (Medicaid), and those of Alaskan or Native American decent.

 Some private insurances can be billed for vaccines.